hasananowar/Bond-Forming-Convoys/README.md

 # Detecting and Visualizing Bond-Forming Convoys in Atomic and Molecular Trajectories

-This repository provides the source code for the implementation of a prototype system described in: **Detecting and Visualizing Bond-Forming Convoys in Atomic and Molecular Trajectories (Demo Paper)**(NOTE: Published at ACM SIGSPATIAL 2024 [paper] (https://dl.acm.org/doi/abs/10.1145/3678717.3691264)).
+This repository provides the source code for the implementation of a prototype system described in: **Detecting and Visualizing Bond-Forming Convoys in Atomic and Molecular Trajectories (Demo Paper)**(NOTE: Published at ACM SIGSPATIAL 2024 [paper](https://dl.acm.org/doi/abs/10.1145/3678717.3691264)).

 The implementation is a result of a two-semester long Senior Design project of a team of seniors at Iowa State University (Software Engineering and Computer Engineering Majors).